Strategist, Movement Director, and founder of Oreha Global

-Since graduating, Eryn has continued to work independently as a movement artist and creative strategist, with unique roles at Glossier, Chillhouse, and Penguin Random House, where she worked closely with Sanyu Dillon - currently the Chief Marketing Officer at PRH.
-As a movement artist, her work currently focuses on the intersections between dance, fashion, sustainability, and social justice movements.
+Since graduating, Eryn has continued to work independently as a movement director and creative strategist, with unique roles at Glossier, Chillhouse, Penguin Random House, The Consistency Project, and Working Families Organization.
+As a movement director, her work is greatly influenced by architecture, design, sculpture, and the intersections between art and progressive movements.

-Eryn currently serves as the Director of Creative Operations at Black Men Build through her agency Etym Studios.
+Eryn currently serves as the Director of Creative Operations at Black Men Build (Working Families Organization).
 In the last three years, she has risen from Creative Strategist to leading the Creative Team, managing strategy, brand development, large scale project management, digital fundraising, and organizational growth for Black Men Build.

-For freelance work, creative consulting, strategy please contact: email@example.com.
+For communications support, creative consulting, movement direction, and strategy please contact: email@example.com.